Mark Powell

 General Apologetics

 This is a comprehensive overview of why Mark believes in the Christian view of God.
-This talk is 40 – 45 minutes and can not be reduced to 30 minutes.
+This talk is 40 – 45 minutes and cannot be reduced to 30 minutes.
 Mark approaches this talk in two ways.
-One is a straight forward and lays out why Mark believes in God the Father, Son & Holy Spirit.
-The option uses John 14:6 as a framework and includes Mark’s business background.
+One is straightforward and lays out why Mark believes in God the Father, Son & Holy Spirit.
+The other option uses John 14:6 as a framework and includes Mark’s business background.

 Reality and How We Know it

 What is the nature of reality and how do we know it?
-What do you believe about reality and why do you believe that?
-This is essentially what apologetics is about.
-Mark will explain and contrast the three main views underpinning the beliefs of most New Zealander’s even if they don’t explicitly realise it; Classical Christianity, Philosophical Naturalism and Postmodern Relativism.
-Once you understand this you will be more equipped to understand not just what people believe buy why they believe it.
+What do you believe about reality, and why do you believe that?
+This is essentially what Apologetics is about.
+Mark will explain and contrast the three main views underpinning the beliefs of most New Zealanders (even if they don’t explicitly realise it): Classical Christianity, Philosophical Naturalism and Postmodern Relativism.
+Once you understand this, you will be more equipped to understand not just what people believe, but why they believe it.

 The Difference Between Science and Scientism

-One of the key claims of many atheists, such as Richard Dawkins, is that Science ha proven that ‘evolution’ is true and this proves that t here is no God!
-Mark explores whether this is true and how Christians can approach this topic, with confidence and humility.
+One of the key claims of many atheists, such as Richard Dawkins, is that science has proven that ‘evolution’ is true and this proves that there is no God!
+Mark explores whether this is true and how Christians can approach this topic with confidence and humility.

 Why Trust the Bible and How to Make Sense of It

-Is the Bible God’s revelation to us of His nature, character, purposes and will as worked out through history and humanity or is it just an ancient story book?
+Is the Bible God’s revelation to us of His nature, character, purposes and will as worked out through history and humanity, or is it just an ancient storybook?
 Also, how do we make sense of it?
-Is there a way of properly interpreting it and can we know with reasonable certainty what God is saying through it?
-Mark will share why we have good reason from philosophy, science, history, life and the human condition, to believe it is uniquely inspired and authoritative.
-He will then provide a simple approach to how we an interpret what it says.
+Is there a way of properly interpreting it, and can we know with reasonable certainty what God is saying through it?
+Mark will share why we have good reason, from philosophy, science, history, life, and the human condition, to believe it is uniquely inspired and authoritative.
+He will then provide a simple approach as to how we can interpret what it says.

 Who Was Jesus and Why Follow Him?

 Was Jesus just a good man, a wandering teacher?
 Did Jesus even exist?
-In this talk Mark will share the philosophical, scientific, historical, experiential and existential evidence that supports the traditional Christian view that Jesus was indeed God revealed, fully human and fully God.
-He is ‘the way, the truth and the life’ and as such the most important a choice we make in our life is how we respond that.
+In this talk, Mark will share the philosophical, scientific, historical, experiential and existential evidence that supports the traditional Christian view that Jesus was indeed God revealed – fully human and fully God.
+He is ‘the Way, the Truth and the Life’ and as such, the most important choice we make in our lives is how we respond to that.

 Historical Evidence for the Resurrection

-The resurrection is central to Christian belief, but is it true?
+The Resurrection is central to Christian belief, but is it true?
 As the apostle Paul said, “If there is no resurrection of the dead, then not even Christ has been raised.
 And if Christ has not been raised, our preaching is useless and so is your faith.”
-So what is the historical evidence to support the resurrection and what is the best explanation for that evidence?
-Mark will unpack this question ans show why we can confidently believe that Christ indeed was risen from the dead.
+So, what is the historical evidence to support the Resurrection and what is the best explanation for that evidence?
+Mark will unpack this question and show why we can confidently believe that Christ indeed rose from the dead.

 Ethics and Moral Principles

 Right and wrong, justice and injustice, fairness and unfairness, good and evil.
 What do we mean when we talk about such moral principles?
-Are we just describing social conventions and cultural assumptions or are we talking about something real, outside of ourselves, that can be discovered and known?
-Mark will unpack this in simple terms, explaining why the most coherent grounding for moral principles is int he nature of God and that no other views provides a strong basis for moral obligation.
+Are we just describing social conventions and cultural assumptions, or are we talking about something real, outside of ourselves, that can be discovered and known?
+Mark will unpack this in simple terms, explaining why the most coherent grounding for moral principles is in the nature of God, and that no other view provides a strong basis for moral obligation.
 Ultimately, the common and universal human belief in justice, fairness, and goodness points to the existence of God and strongly undermines atheism.

 The Problem of Evil

-Why would an all good, all powerful, all knowing God allow so much suffering and evil in this world.
+Why would an all good, all-powerful, all-knowing God allow so much suffering and evil in this world?
 Surely the existence of such evil and suffering proves that God doesn’t exist!
-This is perhaps the most serious intellectual and existential challenge to believe in God.
-But this is not a question it no answers.
-Mark unpacks this deeply human issue with sensitivity and rigour, providing you not just with a defence, but actually showing how our recognition o the very existence of evil and suffering in fact powerful evidence that points to the existence of God.
+This is perhaps the most serious intellectual and existential challenge to belief in God.
+But this is not a question with no answers.
+Mark unpacks this deeply human issue with sensitivity and rigour, providing not just a defence, but actually showing how our recognition of the very existence of evil and suffering is, in fact, powerful evidence that points to the existence of God.

 Answering ‘Gotcha’ Questions as a Christian – The Way Jesus Did